Skip to content

 19 – Axe Valley Wildlife Park

-Although technically in Devon, not Dorset, the Axe Valey Wildlife Park is too close to Lyme Regis to miss form this list!
+Although technically in Devon, not Dorset, the Axe Valey Wildlife Park is too close to Lyme Regis to miss from this list!
 A small, friendly zoo on Summerleaze Farm in Axeminster, this park is perfect for a day out with the kids.

 20 – Forde Abbey